urbit/docs/docs/about/objections.md

 ## Urbit is a total scamcoin.
 It's 100% premined.

-TLDR: yeah.
-But at least it's not the DAO.

 Like a cryptocurrency, Urbit is a digital title.
 But Urbit is digital land, not digital money.
 If you assess it as a currency, it's a lousy currency.
 If you assess a cat as a dog, it's a lousy dog.

 In real-world economics, the crucial distinction between land and money is that land (a) has intrinsic utility and (b) is non-fungible.